GoDaddy vs Namecheap – Which is the Best Domain Name Registrar (2019)?

 ‘Why these two?’ you ask.
 Well, GoDaddy are the biggest domain registrar of them all (those Super Bowl ads have clearly paid off in terms of building up GoDaddy’s brand), while Namecheap are more of a niche registrar that have earned their spot on the radar through very attractive pricing and good quality of service.

-So let’s have a look at which of the companies comes out on top, and which is going to be better for you when it comes to registering a new domain name in 2017.
+So let’s have a look at which of the companies comes out on top, and which is going to be better for you when it comes to registering a new domain name.
 Here’s GoDaddy vs Namecheap:

 1. Which Is More Popular?